-- (a) Represents borrowings under our \$200.0 million credit facility which are limited to the borrowing base, and is based on the loan value of the pool of collateral in which the lenders have a security interest.
-The Credit Facility matures on April 28, 2017.
-The Company may add houses, vacant lots, land, and acquisition and development projects to its pool of collateral through April 28, 2015.
-The loan value of speculative houses, pre-sold houses, model houses, vacant lots, land, and acquisition and development projects is adjusted based on formulas with respect to each of those categories of collateral; the loan value of the collateral decreases based on the amount of time such collateral is in the borrowing base.
+- (a) Represents borrowings under our \$255.0 million revolving credit facility (increased to \$300.0 million in January 2016) which matures on May 26, 2018.
 See Note 9 "Notes Payable" to our consolidated financial statements included in Part II Item 8 of this Annual Report on Form 10-K for additional information regarding our long-term debt. - (b) Represents \$85.0 million aggregate principal amount of our 4.25% Convertible Notes due 2019.
 The Convertible Notes mature on November 15, 2019.
 See Note 9 "Notes Payable" to our consolidated financial statements included in Part II Item 8 of this Annual Report on Form 10-K for additional information regarding our long-term debt. - (c) The Company owns lots in certain communities that have Community Development Districts ("CDD") or similar utility and infrastructure development special assessment programs that allocate a fixed amount of debt service associated with development activities to each lot.
-Such obligations represent a non-cash cost of the lots. - (d) Interest on our credit facility accrues at defined variable rates based on LIBOR with a floor rate of 3.75% as of December 31, 2014.
-Fees on the Credit Facility are approximately \$1.1 million per year.
+Such obligations represent a non-cash cost of the lots. - (d) All of the outstanding borrowings under our Credit Facility is at variable rates based on LIBOR, or subject to an interest rate floor.
+The interest rate for our variable rate indebtedness as of December 31, 2015 was 3.50%.
+Fees on the Credit Facility are approximately \$0.1 million per year.
 Interest on our Convertible Notes accrues at a fixed rate of 4.25% per year and is payable semiannually beginning on May 15, 2015 through November 15, 2019.
-Inventory related obligations for infrastructure development attached to the land are subject to a fixed interest rate generally ranging from 5.00% to 7.21%, typically payable over a 30 year period, and are ultimately assumed by the homebuyer when home sales are closed. - (e) We have two consulting agreements that require (a) monthly installments of \$10,000 through February 15, 2015 and (b) monthly installments of \$8,333 through October 2016.
-These are non-interest bearing obligations.
+Inventory related obligations for infrastructure development attached to the land are subject to a fixed interest rate generally ranging from 1.32% to 7.13%, typically payable over a 30 year period, and are ultimately assumed by the homebuyer when home sales are closed. - (e) We have a consulting agreement that requires monthly installments of \$8,333 through October 2016.
+This is a non-interest bearing obligation.

-In connection with the Oakmont acquisition, we recorded an earnout obligation on the acquisition date of approximately \$2.2 million which was determined based on the forecasted number of home closings.
+In connection with the Oakmont acquisition, we recorded an earnout obligation on the acquisition date which was determined based on the forecasted number of home closings.
 The actual amount of the earnout may be more or less than the estimated amount and will be based on the actual number of homes closed from the acquired assets and the timing of the home closings from the acquisition date through December 31, 2017.
+The earnout obligation is estimated to be \$1.4 million at December 31, 2015.
 We have not included this obligation in the table above.